tomeshnet/toronto-community-network-docs/src/operations/secrets.md

 For more information about supported clients, see Bitwarden's [download options](https://bitwarden.com/download/).

-# Accessing Secrets
+## Accessing Secrets
-The Toronto Community Network is using the self-hosted version of Bitwarden and URL can be accessed at: [https://tomesh.infectedroot.com](https://tomesh.infectedroot.com).
+The Toronto Community Network is using the self-hosted version of Bitwarden, and can be accessed at [https://tomesh.infectedroot.com](https://tomesh.infectedroot.com).

 For secrets to be shared, they must exist within the [Toronto Community Network organization](https://tomesh.infectedroot.com/#/organizations/e4573938-547f-4157-a977-b28fc15bcec0/vault).

-When using the Bitwarden applications, please make sure to [change the Server URL](https://bitwarden.com/help/article/change-client-environment/#:~:text=On%20the%20home%20screen%20of,com%20for%20the%20Server%20URL) in the Bitwarden settings to the URL [https://tomesh.infectedroot.com](https://tomesh.infectedroot.com).
+When using the Bitwarden applications, please make sure to [change the Server URL](https://bitwarden.com/help/article/change-client-environment/#:~:text=On%20the%20home%20screen%20of,com%20for%20the%20Server%20URL) in the Bitwarden settings to the `https://tomesh.infectedroot.com`.

-# Obtaining Access
+## Obtaining Access
 Obtaining access to Bitwarden is a 4-step process.

 1. Send an email to operations@tomesh.net with the following information: